miyasasa/Terraform-CoreOS-Ignition/README.md

 ### Overview
 The aim of this sample project is that congiure new coreOS's version(1688.5.3 (stable)) using ignition with terraform on digitalocean provider.

-It consists of etcd, flanneld and iptables service configurations for CI.
+It consists of etcd, flanneld and iptables service configurations for **CI**.

 ### Requirements
 * Terraform must be intalled and configured
-* You should have digitialocean token
+* You should have Digitialocean's token

 ### How To Use